List of content you will read in this article:

 - Performance Optimization: NoMachine is optimized for high performance, offering low-latency, responsive remote sessions.

-- File Transfer and Clipboard Sharing: Users can easily transfer files between local and remote systems and share the clipboard content.
+- File Transfer and Clipboard Sharing: Users can quickly transfer files between local and remote systems and share the clipboard content.

 - Multi-Protocol Support: NoMachine supports multiple remote desktop protocols, allowing users to choose the most suitable one for their use case.